Local Tips for a Fun Budget Weekend in Sydney

 Along the walk is the Bower Cafe, one of our favourite spots in Manly to grab a coffee – the view here out over the ocean pool is hard to beat, and it’s a great people-watching spot.

 After you have had enough beach time, head back to Manly Wharf, and hopefully, you will be just in time for happy hour at the Wharf Hotel.
 They usually have some great bar snacks that will help tide you over till dinner.

-As the sun begins to set – make your way down to board the ferry.
+As the sun begins to set, make your way down to the jetty to board the ferry back to Circular Quay.
 If you time it right, you will end up with some fabulous sunset photos of the Sydney Opera House to take home.

 Now it’s time to find some dinner – you could make your way by train from Circular Quay to the inner-west suburb of Newtown, where you will find dozens of affordable dining options and some great small bars.